 - Being under the influence of drugs

-"Controlled substances" include illegal drugs such as rock or crack cocaine, powder cocaine, heroin, ecstasy (X), methamphetamine or crystal meth.
-They also include use of prescription drugs such as painkillers, (Oxycontin, Vicodin, Hydrocodone) or ADD drugs (Adderall, Ritalin, Concerta).
+"Controlled substances" include illegal drugs like crack or powder cocaine, heroin, ecstasy and crystal meth.
+They also include use of prescription drugs like painkillers, (Oxycontin, Vicodin, Hydrocodone) or ADD drugs (Adderall, Ritalin, Concerta).

 We are strong believers and advocates for alternative sentencing for drug offenders, including drug rehabilitation and treatment programs.
 In Los Angeles, depending on your circumstances you may be eligible for alternative sentencing such as Proposition 36 or Deferred Entry of Judgment (also known as DEJ or Diversion).
 We have found these programs to be an effective alternative to county jail or state prison.

 The Substance Abuse and Crime Prevention Act, also known as "Prop 36," allows individuals charged with first or second time non-violent, simple drug possession offenses to get substance abuse treatment as an alternative to incarceration.
 A Proposition 36 sentence requires treatment for up to one year, with an additional six months of aftercare treatment.

 Deferred Entry of Judgment - DEJ